KyberKernel/cyber-course-portfolio/unit-1-presecurity/Parrot OS Live USB With Encrypted Persistence, and Nuke Password/README.md

 And the only thing that we need to do is now shut this down and reboot and attempt to boot back into the encrypted persistence to make sure everything is working as it should.

-And YES that is it now you restored everything and you are ready to continue from where you stopped before entering the NUKE PASSWORD
+And YES that is it now you restored everything and you are ready to continue from where you stopped before entering the Nuke Password.
 I hope you learn something new from this and thank you for reading

 And I'm just going to end with this.
 Encryption is the thing that probably best protects our privacy so encrypt everything.
 Protect yourself.
 Protect your privacy.
 And dont forget to backup everything offline on removable storage